cyriltw/academic-kickstart/content/home/w_experience.md

   company_url: http://lkemr.com/
   date_end: ''
   date_start: '2018-03-01'
+  description: |2-
-  description: "Collaborative project with the Faculty of Medicine, and Colombo North\
+    Collaborative project with the Faculty of Medicine, and Colombo North Teaching Hospital, Sri Lanka.
-    \ Teaching Hospital, Sri Lanka.\n  * Web based electronic patient record management\
-    \ system, tailored for Sri Lanka using PHP backend, and MySQL database on AWS.\
+    * Web based electronic patient record management system, tailored for Sri Lanka using PHP backend, and MySQL database on AWS.
-    \ \n  * Currently been used to identify potential patients with COVID-19, as it\
+    * Currently been used to identify potential patients with COVID-19, as it is the only EMR widely used in Sri Lanka.
-    \ is the only EMR widely used in Sri Lanka. \n  * The work also contributes to\
-    \ open sourced EMR Project, [Open-EMR](https://github.com/openemr/openemr).\n\
+    * The work also contributes to open sourced EMR Project, [Open-EMR](https://github.com/openemr/openemr).
-    \  * Research work published in NITC 2019 and workshop organizing committee for\
+    * Research work published in NITC 2019 and workshop organizing committee for WONCA 2020.
-    \ WONCA 2020.\n  "
   location: Sri Lanka
   title: Tech Lead
 headless: true